-The Sudoku X-Wing strategy is one of the most recurrent techniques that can be applied to Sudoku puzzles from a medium difficulty level onwards.
+The Sudoku X-Wing strategy is one of the most frequent techniques that can be applied to Sudoku puzzles from a medium difficulty level onwards.
 It is a very straightforward technique with an easily identifiable pattern.
 It focuses on one single digit and its goal is to restrict the number of cells that can have that number as a possible candidate.

 Together with the Swordfish, the Sudoku-X-Wing technique is also a valuable strategy for any player to learn as it branches out into more complex patterns and techniques that are required to solve impossible puzzles.

-To be able to apply this technique, the player must find 2 rows or 2 columns where a single digit is a candidate in only two cells of each.
+To be able to apply this technique, the player must find 2 rows or 2 columns where a single digit is a candidate for only two cells of each.
 These cells must be aligned by column and row, forming a square or rectangle when connected.

 The basic principle of this technique is simple.
-Since the digit has only two possible solutions in the rows or columns in analysis and each cell is directly affected by the others, the player can identify only two possible sets of solutions for the digit.
+Since the digit has only two possible solutions in the rows or columns under analysis and each cell is directly affected by the others, the player can identify only two possible sets of solutions for the digit.
 That is, the pairs formed by the cells diagonally opposite to one another.

 According to the basic rules of Sudoku, every row and column must contain the numbers from 1 to 9 without repetitions.